 Created by Falcom, publisher of popular Japanese RPGs such as Ys, Popful Mail is a fun little side scrolling action-RPG with anime style graphics and loads of personality.
-Directed by Yoshio Kiya, creator of the Dragon Slayer series as well as the Brandish games, it stars a pink hailed elven bounty hunter named Mail.
-Her wacky adventures heavily resembles that of Lina Inverse in Slayers, which at this point in 1992 time was a fairly popular light novel series, before hitting worldwide recognition with the later anime series.
-The Japanese title is technically “Poppuru Mail”, which was changed to the slightly easier to pronounce “Popful Mail” for English release, which still isn’t exactly a word, but it meant to emphasize her bubbly personality.
+Directed by Yoshio Kiya, creator of the Dragon Slayer series as well as the Brandish games, it stars a pink haired elven bounty hunter named Mail.
+Her wacky adventures heavily resembles that of Lina Inverse in Slayers, which at this point in time in late 1991 was a fairly popular light novel series, before hitting worldwide recognition with the later anime series.
+The Japanese title is technically “Poppuru Mail”, which was changed to the slightly easier to pronounce “Popful Mail” for English release, which still isn’t exactly a word, but is meant to emphasize her bubbly personality.

 A cute elven bounty hunter who is, unfortunately, terrible at her job.
 She refuses to stoop to taking menial jobs and instead sets her eyes on big prizes.
 The end result is usually failure.
 Still, Mail is determined, has a sharp demeanor, and enough sword skills to keep her alive.